 The JBL Live 660NC are alright for phone calls.
 Their integrated mic does an okay job of recording your voice, so your voice is clear but somewhat muffled and thin.
 The mic also struggles to separate your voice from ambient noise around you, so you may want to take calls from a quieter location to be heard more clearly.
 That said, their onboard controls include functions for answering and ending calls, and they have an ANC system that can help reduce mid-range noise like background chit-chat.

-The JBL 660NC come in four color variants: 'Black', 'Blue', 'White', and 'Pink'.
+The JBL 660NC come in five color variants: 'Black,' 'Blue,' 'White,' 'Sandstone,' and 'Pink.'
 We tested the 'Black' variant, and you can see their label here.
 We expect all color variants to perform similarly to our model.

 If you come across another variant, please let us know in the forums, and we'll update our review.

 The JBL 660NC are over-ear headphones with an active noise cancelling (ANC) feature.
 Like the JBL Live 650 BTNC Wireless, this feature offers decent overall performance, although it still struggles to block out bass-range noise like bus or plane engine rumbles.
-They also have voice assistant support that you can set up using their companion app and are advertised to have Google Fast Pair, which lets you seamlessly pair with your Android device.
+They also have voice assistant support that you can set up using their companion app and have Google Fast Pair, which lets you seamlessly pair with your Android device.
+You'll want to look to another pair of JBL over-ears, like the JBL Tune 760NC Wireless, if you want to use your headphones to make calls, as their integrated mic has a better recording quality.

 Check out our recommendations for the best noise cancelling headphones, the best over-ear headphones, and the best wireless Bluetooth headphones.